 Wildlife Rehabilitation Center

-At the Milwaukee Campus, the Wisconsin Humane Society's Wildlife Rehabilitation Center provides care for over 5,000 injured, sick, and orphaned wild animals of over 150 different species annually.
+At the Milwaukee Campus, the Wisconsin Humane Society Wildlife Rehabilitation Center provides care for roughly 5,000 injured, sick, and orphaned wild animals of over 150 different species annually.
 Our goal is to rescue, rehabilitate and return them to the wild.
-We are able to provide service to Milwaukee County, and occasionally surrounding counties, although we always refer callers to their closest wildlife rehabilitation resource.
+We provide service to Milwaukee County, and occasionally surrounding counties, although we always refer callers to their closest wildlife rehabilitation resource.
 In addition to helping animals from Milwaukee County at our urban wildlife hospital, at our Wildlife Reception Desk we also give humane advice to people who have concerns about injured, sick, orphaned or wild animals in human living environments throughout our state and even outside of Wisconsin!